doyouknowthis/terraform-aws-cert-study-material/terraform/day-2/_04_inputs_variables.md

 > **block-local values** \
 > count = count.index. when using count meta argument \
 > for_each = for_each.key. when using for_each meta argument \
-> self.<attribute> self reference within the block
+> self.<attribute> self reference within the block (provisioners and connections only)